-Variance Request No.1: Disturbance to Steep Slopes
+Variance No. 1: Disturbance to Steep Slopes

 Section 27-230 of the prior Zoning Ordinance contains required findings [text in bold] to be made before a variance can be granted.
-The plain text is staff's analysis of the applicant's variance request.
+The plain text is Planning Board findings.

 - (a) A variance may only be granted when the District Council, Zoning Hearing Examiner, Board of Appeals, or the Planning Board as applicable, finds that: - (1) A specific parcel of land is physically unique and unusual in a manner different from the nature of surrounding properties with respect to exceptional narrowness, shallowness, shape, exceptional topographic conditions, or other extraordinary conditions peculiar to the specific parcel (such as historical significance or environmentally sensitive features);